-This post is contributed by Margie Zable Fisher, president of Zable Fisher Public Relations, which specializes in ecommerce and product P.R. and publicity.
-Get her new free report, 3 Steps to eCommerce Product Publicity, here.
+This post is contributed by Margie Zable Fisher, president of Zable Fisher Public Relations, which specializes in e-commerce and product P.R. and publicity.
+Her company offers free publicity opportunities and tips here.

 Social media is not only a time suck, but it’s hard to keep up with the latest and greatest tips and techniques for making those efforts successful.
 For those reasons, you’ve probably considered outsourcing all or part of your social media marketing activities.